+This picture is by Lee Kemp, Kemp Photography, and it perfectly illustrates that difference in size between Silkens and borzoi.
 The one in front is a Silken.
 The one behind is a borzoi.
 You see why people might appreciate Silkens!
 The size is so much more practical!
 Honestly, I think you have to be six feet tall and wearing diamonds to look good standing next to a borzoi.
 A Silken, whippet sized, is just about knee high.
 The two I met were both darker than the one in the picture above, both brindle and both with charming personalities.

 Anyway, I also read books!
 I read Hodge’s CRUEL BEAUTY, which I liked quite a bit.
 I’m surprised in retrospect that I didn’t see the echo of the Tam Lin story coming, though the book did draw more heavily on the Beauty and the Beast story.
 Beautiful writing and yes, the house was especially delightful.
 I found Nyx more likeable than I’d heard some readers have.